shaloo/web3-user-personas/docs/index.md

 *Welcome to the [[persona-archetypes|Web3 User Personas]] project.*

-Understanding the target Web3 users is the foundation for building products and solutions that stick.
+Understanding the target [[web3-personas|Web3 user personas]] is the foundation for building products and solutions that stick.

+This study introduces a purpose-built [[persona-archetypes#persona-template|persona template]] that we used to analyze the anatomy of Web3 users, their mindset, motivations, daily tools, pain points and behavioral patterns.
+The template drives a clear action plan for engaging each persona effectively and accelerating the path to onboarding the next gazillion users into the Web3 ecosystem.

 ## tl;dr

 {==

-This study serves as a practical blueprint for product strategists, technical marketers, and architects to build for Web3 today while designing intelligently for the [Web4](https://www.blockchain-council.org/ai/web4/) ecosystem of tomorrow.
+This study is a practical blueprint for product strategists, technical marketers, and architects.
+It helps you scale Web3 user onboarding and build products, content, and experiences that work for today’s Web3 landscape and the emerging [Web4](https://www.blockchain-council.org/ai/web4/) ecosystem.

-**Driving meaningful engagement** through a Web3 product, solution, design, content, and messaging requires understanding and staying aligned with the evolving nuances of Web3 user personas.
+**Driving meaningful engagement** through a Web3 product, solution, design, content, and messaging requires understanding and staying aligned with the evolving nuances of your target personas.

 In reality, a user’s behavior may blend traits from [[persona-archetypes#persona-types|more than one persona types]] featured in this study.

-Another contribution of this study is a concise [[persona-archetypes#persona-template|persona template]].
-Utilize this template to sketch your own target personas.
+You can custom build your own target persona by using our concise [[persona-archetypes#persona-template|persona template]].
 This template draws from off-chain user behaviors published in online studies and reports.
-Align and reinforce your product strategy with real user motivations instead of anecdotal guesses.

 ==}